mlflow/mlflow/docs/source/R-api.rst

 Connect to MLflow
 =================

-Connect to local or remote MLflow instance.
+Connect to a local or remote MLflow instance.

 .. code:: r